dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1480: The arts are vital for society's growth and understanding.
+### T1480: The arts are a necessity, not a luxury.

 |Support|
 |---|